Educational Entity Financial Reporting (District School Boards, Charter Schools, and Charter Technical Career Centers)

 1. Are all district school boards, charter schools, and charter technical career centers required to obtain a financial audit?

 Yes.
 All district school boards, charter schools as defined in s.
 1002.33, F.S., and charter technical career centers as defined in s.
 1002.34, F.S., must have an audit of their accounts and records by an independent CPA.
-If by the first day in any fiscal year, a district school board, charter school, or charter technical career center has not been notified that a financial audit for that fiscal year will be performed by the Auditor General, the entity must have the audit completed within 9 months after the end of its fiscal year by an independent certified public accountant retained by it.
+If, by the first day in any fiscal year, a district school board, charter school, or charter technical career center has not been notified that a financial audit for that fiscal year will be performed by the Auditor General, the entity must have the audit completed within 9 months after the end of its fiscal year by an independent certified public accountant retained by it.

-The Auditor General may conduct an audit of a district school board, charter school, or charter technical career center on his own accord, but is required by law to conduct audits of certain district school boards based on county populations, according to the most recent federal decennial statewide census.
+The Auditor General may conduct an audit of a district school board, charter school, or charter technical career center on her own accord, but is required by law to conduct audits of certain district school boards based on county populations, according to the most recent federal decennial statewide census.

 District School Boards: Annual Audit by Auditor General